On the classifying space of Artin monoids: The Salvetti complex and Artin monoids

-between the two cellular chain complexes, for all dimension $k$ (here the notation $C_k$ indicates the $k$-skeleton of the CW complex $C$).
-By the naturality property proved in Theorem \ref{thm:equivalence-salvetti-morse}, $\psi_*$ sends (up to sign) the standard generators of $H_k(Y_k, Y_{k-1}; \Z)$, namely the $k$-cells of $Y$, to the corresponding $k$-cells of $\bsal(M)$ seen as generators of $H_k(\bsal(M)_k,\, \bsal(M)_{k-1};\, \Z)$.
+between the two cellular chain complexes, for all dimensions $k$ (here the notation $C_k$ indicates the $k$-skeleton of the CW complex $C$).
+By the naturality property proved in Theorem \ref{thm:equivalence-salvetti-morse}, $\psi_*$ sends (up to sign) the standard generators of $\smash{H_k(Y_k, Y_{k-1}; \Z)}$, namely the $k$-cells of $Y$, to the corresponding $k$-cells of $\bsal(M)$ seen as generators of $\smash{H_k(\bsal(M)_k,\, \bsal(M)_{k-1};\, \Z)}$.
+This can be easily seen by induction, attaching one cell at a time, and using the fact that $\psi$ is a homotopy equivalence before and after adding each cell.
 Moreover, by naturality of the cellular boundary maps, the following diagram is commutative for all $k$:

 Therefore $\psi_*$ is an isomorphism of algebraic complexes.
 In other words we have proved that Ozornova's algebraic complex coincides with the algebraic complex which computes the cellular homology of the Salvetti complex, as it was natural to expect since these two complexes have the same rank in all dimensions.